 - Create a small area to hang your 33 items.
 As you move forward, you can put any “keepers” in this area.

-- For the items you have left, take a good look at them, and ask yourself if you think you might wear it in the next week.
+- For the items you have left, take a good look at them, and ask yourself if you think you might wear them in the next week.
 If the answer is yes, put it in your “capsule wardrobe” area.
-Don’t worry about pajamas, lounge wear, or workout clothes – they don’t count in your total.
+Don’t worry about pajamas, underwear, loungewear, or workout clothes – they don’t count in your total.

 - Keep working until you’ve gone through your whole wardrobe.
 Don’t worry about how many items you have in your capsule wardrobe just yet.

 - Take a look at what you have in your capsule wardrobe.
 Do you have all of the items you will need to have a fully-functioning wardrobe?
-This approach won’t work if you’re left with a great selection of shirts, but no jeans or trousers!
+This approach won’t work if you’re left with a great selection of shirts, but no denim jeans or pants!
+Think about what you need for your current lifestyle

 - Take a look at everything you have included in your capsule wardrobe.
 If you have way more than 33 items, start editing the wardrobe.
 Be realistic about what you’re really going to wear, and what really looks good on you.
 Keep the stuff you like and want to wear.